Jim Williams (darts player): Career

 In 2015, on the tour, Williams had some successful tournament runs, including a Final at the German Masters, losing out 6–4 to Wesley Harms.
 A last-8 in his home Welsh Open before eventually losing out to eventual winner Glen Durrant 4–0.
 Then a semi-final at the Polish Open, losing out to eventual winner Darius Labanauskas.
 Another final at the England national after defeating World number one Glen Durrant and Berkshire's Jason Heaver in the semi-final, he eventually lost out 6–5 to Cambridgeshire's Dennis Harbour.
-Another Quarter-Final at Belgian Open where he lost out 4–2 the eventual winner Jeffrey de Graaf.
+Another Quarter-final at Belgian Open where he lost out 4–2 the eventual winner Jeffrey de Graaf.
 Then his first ranking event title came at the Antwerp Open where he beat Brian Dawson in the quarters Fabian Roosenbrand in the semi-final before defeating Sven Verndock 2–0 in sets to become the 2015 Antwerp Open Champion.
 Also in 2015, Williams became Welsh individuals champion defeating Wayne Warren 2–0 in sets in the final.
 He also collected his first Welsh cap in the six nations of darts, and has been called up to represent Wales at the World cup in Turkey.
-In October, he went on to reach the final of the English classic, defeating Darryl Fitton 5–4 in the semi final before going on to lose 6–2 to good friend Glen Durrant in the final.
+In October, he went on to reach the final of the English classic, defeating Darryl Fitton 5–4 in the semi-final before going on to lose 6–2 to good friend Glen Durrant in the final.
 He then went on to the World Masters in Hull, losing out in the last 32 3 sets to 1 to Darius Labanauskas.
-He then went on to the Turkish Open, completing the singles and pairs double, winning the pairs with fellow countryman Martin Phillips, and then going on to defeat Phillips in the singles final 6 legs to 5 to become the 2015 Turkish Open Champion.
+He then went on to the Turkish Open, completing the singles and pairs double, winning the pairs with fellow countryman Martin Phillips, and then going on to defeat Phillips in the singles final 6–5 in legs to become the 2015 Turkish Open Champion.